astrotime/timenomad_app/collections/_posts/2019-06-14-moon-nodes-and-force-of-destiny.md

     </div>
     <div class="col-6">
       <div class="row text-photo-caption-serif">
         <strong>The Sun conjunct to the South Node</strong> is a powerful position indicating past lives where the native was in a position of leadership perhaps being the “source of light” for many others.
-On the other hand their Sun may have manifested in a dictatorial and arrogant manner.
+On the other hand their Sun may have manifested itself in a dictatorial and arrogant manner.
 A planet on the South Node shouldn’t be taken at face value, it is always an invitation for deeper research.
       </div>
     </div>
   </div>
 </div>
 <div class="float-clear"></div>

-It is worth mentioning that the **South Node also stands for occult powers and the forces of the underworlds**.
+It is worth mentioning that the **South Node also stands for occult powers and forces of the Underworld**.
 The tail of the dragon has a **Pluto connection** — being in touch with Pluto energies ensures a better understanding of the dragon’s nature.

 ### Other influences of the South Node